Jay1/RustPods/docs/CONTRIBUTING.md

-# Contributing to RustPods
+# RustPods Contribution Protocol: Technical Standards and Procedures

-Thank you for your interest in contributing to RustPods!
-This document provides guidelines and instructions for contributing to the project.
+## Introduction

-> **Note**: RustPods is focused exclusively on Apple AirPods and Beats products using Apple's proprietary Continuity Protocol.
-We do not support other Bluetooth earbuds (Sony, Bose, Samsung, etc.) due to technical limitations.
+This document delineates the formal procedures and technical standards for contributing to the RustPods project.
+RustPods is engineered exclusively for Apple AirPods and Beats products utilizing Apple's proprietary Continuity Protocol.
+Contributions pertaining to unsupported Bluetooth devices (e.g., Sony, Bose, Samsung) are not within project scope due to technical constraints.

 ## Code of Conduct

-Please be respectful and considerate of others when contributing to this project.
-We aim to foster an inclusive and welcoming community.
+Contributors are required to maintain a professional, respectful, and inclusive environment.
+All interactions must reflect the highest standards of collegiality and technical discourse.

-## Getting Started
+## Repository Initialization

-1. Fork the repository on GitHub
+1. Fork the repository on GitHub.
-2. Clone your fork locally:
+2. Clone the forked repository:
    ```sh
    git clone https://github.com/YOUR_USERNAME/RustPods.git
    cd RustPods